sanlike0911/node-red-contrib-ui-timelines-chart/README.md

     Set for the name to be displayed on the dashboard.

-  - x axis datetime format
+  - xAxis tick format

-    Set for the x-axis datetime format.
+    Set for the x-axis tick format.

     ```cmd
     - YYYY-MM-DD HH:mm:ss